Whitney has over 10 years of experience in dog training, rescuing, and healthcare.

 - Reluctance to run, jump or climb stairs

 - Narrow stance where the back legs are unnaturally close together

 - Joint looseness (more common in early onset; may not be seen in late-onset hip dysplasia due to arthritis)

 - Decreased range of motion in the hips

 - Loss of muscle mass in the thighs

 - Enlarged shoulder muscles mass

-- Triple Pevlic Osteotomy - Typically performed in younger dogs less than ten months old that have severe looseness in the hips but haven't developed damage to the joints.
+- Triple Pelvic Osteotomy: Typically performed in younger dogs less than 10 months old that have severe looseness in the hips but haven't developed damage to the joints.